DiamondPixel4k/cpp-ncurses-test/README.md

 To build the source code, just run *make* and then run the executable using *./game*

-(I haven't tested any of this outside linux)
+(I haven't tested any of this outside ubuntu)